cloudbopper/anamod/README.rst

 ------------

 Recommended installation method is via `virtual environments`_ and pip_.
+In addition, you also need graphviz_ installed on your system.

 When making the virtual environment, specify python3 as the python executable (python3 version must be 3.5+)::